 Before founding The Data Lawyers in May 2020, Eliëtte worked as an IT and privacy lawyer at the international law firm AKD for over 10 years (2009-2019) and her own independent firm (2019-2020).
 She became interested in the concept of privacy and its effects on society during her studies at the Social Science Department of the University of Nijmegen and has been passionate about privacy law ever since.
 Eliëtte also holds a Master of Law degree from the University of Amsterdam and finished the post-academic degree at the Grotius Academy (Information Technology Law).
 She also obtained the CIPP/E credentials from the IAPP.

 Eliëtte has a strong international network in IT and data protection law as well as in other legal fields.
-She is an active member of the International Association of Privacy Professionals (IAPP), currently acting as the co-chair for the Dutch Chapter.
+She is an active member of the International Association of Privacy Professionals (IAPP), currently acting as one of the members of the European Advisory Board.

 Public speaker and writer